ras-sh/convex-cli/README.md

 ### Function Discovery

-The CLI uses filesystem discovery to automatically find your Convex functions by parsing your Convex source files and the generated `_generated/api.d.ts` file.
-This approach provides complete type information and argument validation schemas.
+The CLI uses TypeScript AST (Abstract Syntax Tree) analysis to automatically discover your Convex functions.
+It parses your TypeScript source files and the generated `_generated/api.d.ts` file to extract complete type information and argument validation schemas with high accuracy and reliability.

 ## Configuration